bordercode/podcastpage/content/_index.md

 ---
-title: Make the Web Fun Again
+title: Independent analysis and inclusive discussions to gain undestanding.
 ---

 # Welcome

 ## First episode

 In this first episode we tallk about a public Health issue.

+Understanding Colon cancer trends in Mexico.

+Join the discussion!!

 ## Run Anywhere